Danone to shed Russian dairy business with 1 bln euro write-off | Business

 Danone to shed Russian dairy business with 1 bln euro write-off

-French food company Danone will shed control of its dairy food business in Russia, it said on Friday, adding that the deal could lead to a write-off of up to 1 billion euros ($978 million).
-Joining the lengthening list of global companies making costly exits from Russia over the war in Ukraine, Danone will be offloading a business that represents about 90% of the company's operations in Russia, where only its infant nutrition unit will be retained.
+Joining a lengthening list of global companies making costly exits from Russia over the war in Ukraine, Danone will be offloading a business representing about 90% of its operations in Russia, where it will retain its infant nutrition unit.
+"This is the best option to ensure long-term local business continuity," a Danone statement said, adding that the Russian dairy unit accounted for about 5% of the group's net sales in the first nine months of the year.

 - Country: